alpha2phi/python-apps/gan-model-serving/README.md

-# GAN Model Serving using FastAPI and StreamLit
+# Deploy GAN Model using FastAPI and Streamlit